Improve Your Fertility With Preconception Care | Fertility Naturopath

 If you are underweight or overweight, ask your naturopath for recommendations on how to gain or lose weight in a healthy manner whilst improving your fertility.

-Your cycle depends on a meticulous balance of progesterone and estrogen in order for ovulation to occur at the right time.
+Your cycle depends on a fine balance of progesterone and estrogen in order for ovulation to occur at the right time.
 If you ovulate too early or too late in your cycle or if you do not ovulate, something is clearly not as it should be.

 Preparing for pregnancy before conception has been shown to result in healthier, brighter and happier babies, born with fewer malformations.